planttheidea/moize/README.md

 *defaults to the length of arguments passed to the method*

 The maximum number of arguments used in creating the key for the cache.
+This is also available via the shortcut method of [`moize.maxArgs`](#moizemaxargs).

 ```javascript
 const fn = (item1, item2, item3) => {